 In lieu of flowers the family is requesting donations be made to the The American Kidney Fund in the name of Jean Yves Pernier https://www.kidneyfund.org/get-involved/ways-to-give/memorials-and-tributes.html

-To send flowers in memory of Jean Yves Pernier, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jean Yves Pernier, please visit our Heartfelt Sympathies Store.

 Yves was born on November 18, 1953 in Port-Au-Prince (Haiti) to Joseph and Jeanne Pernier.
 He was the fifth of seven children.
 He grew up in Port-au-Prince, moved to New York to further his career, then finally settled in South Florida, a few years ago.